DUG Technology Director Increases Shareholding

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-DUG Technology Ltd has announced a change in the indirect shareholding of Director Mark Puzey.
-His spouse, Mrs. Ingrid Puzey, acquired 10,526 ordinary shares through a placement following shareholder approval.
-This brings her total indirect holdings to 60,526 shares, highlighting a strategic increase in the director’s investment in the company.
+DUG Technology Ltd has announced a change in the indirect interest of its director, Francesco Sciarrone, following an acquisition of 17,369 ordinary shares through an on-market trade.
+This acquisition increased his total holdings to 630,000 ordinary shares, reflecting a significant investment in the company.
+Such moves can be an indicator of the director’s confidence in the company’s future prospects.

 For further insights into AU:DUG stock, check out TipRanks’ Stock Analysis page.